University Catalog

 Explores the ethical, historical, literary, philosophical, and religious dimensions of medicine or health.
 Includes instruction in art, cultural studies, economics, ethics, history, literature, medical anthropology, philosophy, religion and spiritual thought, science and technology, visual art, and writing.

-In-depth treatment of an issue or topic in or relevant to the humanities tradition.
+In-depth treatment of an issue or topic in or relevant to the medical humanities.
 May be repeated for credit with permission of the department.

 HUMA 3350.
 CLINICAL MEDICINE AND THE HUMAN EXPERIENCE.
 3 Hours.